google-research/language/language/asqa/README.md

 4. "annotations".
 One (for "train" set) or two (for "dev" set) long-form answers to the ambiguous question constructed by ASQA annotators.
 Each annotation is a dictionary of the following structure: {"long_answer": annotation, "knowledge": list of additional knowledge pieces}.
 Each piece of additional knowledge is represented by a separate dictionary: {"content": a passage from Wikipedia, "wikipage": title of the Wikipedia page the passage was taken from}.

 Note: We do not release the questions from the test set of ASQA as these questions would reveal a subset of questions from the AmbigQA test set which are not publicly available.

-Note: A leaderboard will be set up soon.
-Stay tuned.

 ### Annotation guideline
 The annotation guideline is provided in [this slide](https://drive.google.com/drive/folders/1IS8J7fBlYvD7a1GrQlx85Ls6Y6mlcKje?usp=sharing).